|We quickly drove over the Gray’s Bay Bridge on our way to Connie & Jeff’s home.|

 Yesterday was another whirlwind day for me while Tom was able to kick back and unwind a little while I was out and about with Maisie.
-Today will be my day to stay put while he and Tammy pick up Vincent at camp, attends a gun safety clinic and then takes Vincent to lunch and to see Wonder Woman.
+Today will be my day to stay put while he and Tammy pick up Vincent at camp, attend a gun safety clinic, and then take Vincent to lunch and see Wonder Woman.

 Tammy arrived at our hotel around 11:00 am to pick up Tom, leaving me with a free day and a vehicle.
 Wow!
 That’s a first.
 I have a few errands to attend to and will return long before she drops Tom off at the end of the day.